Tinkerforge/red-brick/programs/sms_humidity/README.rst

 Get humidity callback reading via SMS
 -------------------------------------

-This example demonstrates how bricklet callback values can be reported via SMS if you have a GSM modem connected to the RED Brick.
+This example demonstrates how Bricklet callback values can be reported via SMS if you have a GSM modem connected to the RED Brick.
 In the source file ``sms_humidity.py`` change the constants ``PHONE_NR`` and ``PIN_SIM`` according to your setup.
 If you have SIM card PIN disabled then you should